uniquelyparticular/sync-stripe-to-moltin/README.md

 # moltin-shippo-tracking

-> 📦 Update orders with current delivery status by Shippo
+> 📦 Update order payment status when refunded in Stripe

 Asynchronous microservice that is triggered by [Stripe](https://stripe.com) webhooks to update Order data inside of [Moltin](https://moltin.com).
 Built with [Micro](https://github.com/zeit/micro) 🤩